BharatKatyal/Legal-iQ-morgan-and-morgan-hackathon-2023/README.md

-# Morgan Hackathon 2023
+# Morgan Hackathon April 2023 - Legal iQ - AI-driven Document Analysis Tool for Lawyers

-Welcome to the Morgan Hackathon 2023 GitHub repository!
-This project aims to develop a web application that utilizes the Morgan API to provide users with real-time data on a variety of topics.
-This repository contains the codebase for the project, including both the server-side and client-side code.
+Welcome to the Legal iQ GitHub repository!
+Legal iQ is a web application developed during the Morgan Hackathon 2023.
+It is an AI-driven document analysis tool designed specifically for lawyers.
+The application leverages the power of the Morgan API to provide real-time data processing and summarization of case-specific information across various formats.
+With Legal iQ, lawyers can efficiently analyze and summarize legal documents while ensuring data accuracy through proper source citations.

 ## Team Members
 - Bharat Katyal